-Total $SF_6$ leaks = Leaks from equipment in service + Leaks associated with the draining of equipment at the end of its operational life.
+Total SF6 leaks = Leaks from equipment in service + Leaks associated with the draining of equipment at the end of its operational life.

 a.
 Leaks from equipment in service: the amount of gas leaking from operational equipment is regarded as equivalent to the amount used to fill the equipment in question minus the gas recovered.
 This information is recorded in accordance with the instructions set out in REE's internal procedures.
-(The amount of gas recorded includes leaks inherent in the equipment itself, leaks resulting from the breakdown or ageing of this equipment and leaks associated with accidents: emissions during operation and maintenance emissions, as defined in the Voluntary Agreement between MAGRAMA, AFBEL, UNESA, REE and the waste and SF6 gas managers signed in 2015).
-Emissions resulting from accidents and do not involve refilling operations, are also included.
+(The amount of gas recorded includes leaks inherent to the equipment itself, leaks resulting from the breakdown or ageing of this equipment and leaks associated with accidents: emissions during operation and maintenance emissions, as defined in the Voluntary Agreement between MAGRAMA, AFBEL, UNESA, REE and the waste and SF6 gas managers signed in 2015).